jmanzo/jmanzo/README.md

 ## :hand: Hello, I'm Jean Manzo!

-I'm fullstack developer advocated to E-commerce solutions to the world.
+I'm a Fullstack developer focused on E-commerce solutions.
 I've created plugins, themes and apps for **Wordpress, Woocommerce and Shopify**.
-I've had the chance to be inmersed inside a variety of projects where I have learned to work with a big scope of tech stacks.
+I've had the chance to be immersed in a variety of projects where I have learned to work with a big scope of tech stacks.

-## What I'm focusing right now :computer:
+## What I'm focusing on right now :computer:

-My main goal is to provide value to the world, and I've choosen E-commerce because it seems pretty interesting and useful for me.
+My main goal is to provide value to the world, and I've chosen E-commerce because it seems pretty interesting and useful to me.
 So I'm always creating e-commerce applications and plugins.

 **Also, find me in:**